The Fantail and Greenstone – Treasures on earth

 The indigenous influence art disclaimer

-My attempt to paint, study and replicate indigenous art is at its best, naive.
-In the best way I know there is no way I would knowingly *disrespect a people group I dearly love and these are my best attempts to date.
+My attempt to paint, study and replicate indigenous art is at its best, nieve.
+In the best way, I know there is no way I would knowingly *disrespect a people group I dearly love and these are my best attempts to date.

-I study, at my own pace and these studies unmask a deeper honor toward these great people.
+I study, at my own pace and these studies unmask a deeper honor toward these dear marginalized people.
 That sentiment is embedded in my borrowing of their creative intelligence to partner with my western cultured photorealism painting.

-As an Australian, New Zealand citizen, I am honored indigenous peoples give me much pleasure in their interpretive storytelling.
-Paralleled alongside the rhythmic sounds of their music, dance, and song makers these gifted people are part of my inheritance.
+Paralleled alongside the rhythmic sounds of their music, didgeridoos, conch trumpets, wooden flute, whistling poi, jade gong, knocking sticks, dance, and song makers these gifted people are part of our inheritance.

 I have a lot to discover as I embed what I learn crossing the bridge of understanding from my culture into indigenous culture.

-Part of my Godly inheritance inspires me to look forward to experiencing their offerings in heaven.
-There is no fear, hatred, prejudice, or offense there to darken what God created to be good in indigenous culture.
+Part of my Godly inheritance inspires me to look forward to experiencing Aboriginal offerings in heaven.
+There are no fears, hatred, prejudice, or offenses there to darken what God created to be good in all cultures, including what we call indigenous culture.